AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Origin      : Southeast Asia, Cambodia
 - Education   : NYU
 - History     : Chemist / Nuclear Engineer
 - Dr.Onyx helped Dr.Krieger develop the lazer sword in the year 2036.
-Dr.Onyx helped Dr.Krieger and Dr.SoLazs develop the energy pistol and energy shotgun in the year 2039
+Dr.Onyx helped Dr.Krieger and Dr.SoLazs develop the energy pistol and energy shotgun in the year 2039, He later helped them develop the energy sniper and the energy assult rifle in the year 2043.
+Dr.Onyx is infamous for his designs.
 >**Dr.SoLazs**
 - Joined      : 15/6/2035
 - Role        : Exploratory Researcher / Experimental Researcher